styx-firewall/.github/profile/README.md

 # Styx FLF

-A web-based network management platform for Linux that provides centralized management of firewall, routing, VPN, QoS, monitoring, and eBPF.
+A web-based network management platform for Linux that provides centralized management of firewall, routing, VPN, QoS, monitoring, and custom eBPF modules.

 Download the latest preview ISO: